markkuko/lippu-api-java/README.md

 # Java implementation for Lippu-project API

-## Howto run
+## How to run
 Project uses gradle-build tool to build software artifacts.
 It can also be used to build standalone runnable jar-file.
-You also need Java 8 SDK and openssl to create encpyption keys.
+You also need Java 8 SDK and openssl to create encryption keys.

 Start the service by running, which will create server and client keys to the directory `keys`.